 The distance from school is thus a key factor influencing school choice and will be included in the present model.

-The proposed model considers that families move to the area in which the chosen school is locatedThis mechanism best describes systems which use a distance-based school-place admission policy, yet we propose that this may be a good approximation to understand school choice in other systems, too.
+The proposed model considers that families move to the area in which the chosen school is located.
+This mechanism best describes systems which use a distance-based school-place admission policy, yet we propose that this may be a good approximation to understand school choice in other systems, too.
 Indeed, overall research – conducted across systems with and without a distance-based admission policy - shows that families prefer schools in the vicinity (Gortázar, Mayor & Montalbán (2020), for a review see Black and Machin (2011)).
 The plausible reason is the reduction of travel costs and hazards for young children associated with school vicinity (Guntermann and Colwell 1983).
 We therefore assume that families avoid schools which would require commuting long distances to attend.
+In the model, this is translated into considering that families move to the ‘patch’ where the school is located and do not commute between patches.
+This is a simplifying assumption of a more nuanced reality where the families’ propensity to commute reduces progressively for more distant patches.

 The model